PennockTech/openpgpkey-control/README.md

 openpgpkey
 ==========

-Tools to manage the content of openpgpkey websites.
+Tools to manage the content of OpenPGP Web Key Directory websites, aka the openpgpkey well-known area.

 Optional ability to make a Docker image to act as a webserver for such a site.

 You should be able to fork this repo, change only the files in `config/` and